 - Harassment: repeated actions that seriously alarm, annoy, or harass you, that serve no legitimate purpose and cause you extreme emotional distress.
 Example: Getting 50 unwanted and upsetting text messages, emails and/or phone calls from the same person within a week for no reason.
 [See additional information.]

 Who is Protected?
-Where appropriate, homeowners can seek restraining orders in serious neighbor disputes involving harassment and threats.
+Where appropriate, a homeowners can personally seek a restraining order against a neighbor who harasses and threatens them with harm.
 The statute also considers board members, volunteers, and independent contractors who perform services for an association on association property to be "protected employees."
 The association, as an employer, may seek an order protecting any board member, committee member, employee, or contractor who has been assaulted, battered, stalked or received credible threats of violence.
 (Code Civ.
 Proc. §527.8.)
 The board may pay the legal expense with the association's monies.

 NOTE: Putting up with criticism is part of the job for association employees and board members.
 However, directors have a right to privacy.
 In addition, there comes a point when it becomes abusive and crosses the line into harassment, stalking and threats of violence.
 When that happens, the board should take immediate action to protect the interests of the association by protecting its officers, directors and employees.